TL;DR: Is Granola AI Worth It in 2026?

 I noticed in other test calls that Granola’s transcript accuracy is quite good.
 Compared to other live transcription tools like Notta, Otter, and Tactiq, I found Granola’s transcription accuracy better than all of them in my testing.
 It still makes mistakes, but it’s not riddled with them the way Tactiq was, for example.

-The other thing about transcripts is the lack of speaker names.
-The AI notes usually pick up on who’s who, especially in an online meeting where people join with their email addresses.
-In other conversations, though, the AI cannot detect speaker names, and the transcript never shows them.
-This can be awkward to read, especially in conversations with more than two speakers.
+The other thing about transcripts, at the time I tested, was the lack of speaker names.
+The AI notes usually picked up on who’s who, especially in an online meeting where people join with their email addresses.
+In other conversations the AI couldn’t detect speaker names at all, and the transcript never showed them, which made multi-speaker calls awkward to read.
+That’s the gap Speaker tags is meant to close, so this may not be your experience now.

 I also tested Granola during a Russian language lesson on Preply.
 It worked fine, transcribed live, and gave a good summary afterwards.
 I was focused on the lesson at the time, though, not the transcript.
 Only when looking back did I realize how broken the transcript actually was.
 The notes seem to make sense of it as a cohesive whole, but some of it was just gibberish.